The 2019 Competition for the iBiology Young Scientist Seminars (YSS)

 The Young Scientist Seminars (YSS) is a video series produced by iBiology that features early-career scientists giving talks about their research and discoveries.
 As with all iBiology videos, the YSS videos are freely available online and widely viewed by an international audience of students, scientists, educators, and the public.

 - Winners will receive an all-expenses paid trip to the University of California, San Francisco (June 3-7, 2019), where they will attend a multi-day science communication workshop led by the Alan Alda Center for Communicating Science, in collaboration with iBiology.
 During the workshop, they will make improvements to their 30-minute research talks.

 - At the end of the workshop week, winners will record their improved 30-minute research talks in iBiology's green screen studio.
 Studio-recorded talks will be posted on the iBiology website as part of a the Young Scientist Seminars.

 - Receive a $500 honorarium.

-The Young Scientist Seminars are being funded by the Albert and Mary Lasker Foundation, which accelerates support for medical research through recognition of scientific excellence, public education, and advocacy.
-The Alan Alda Center for Communicating Science is kindly leading the training for the four winners.
+The Young Scientist Seminars are funded by the Albert and Mary Lasker Foundation, which accelerates support for medical research through recognition of scientific excellence, public education, and advocacy.
+The Alan Alda Center for Communicating Science leads the training for the four winners, in collaboration with iBiology.